pwnall/node-xhr2/README.md

 [W3C XMLHttpRequest](http://www.w3.org/TR/XMLHttpRequest/) specification on top
 of the [node.js](http://nodejs.org/) APIs.

+The main difference is that it allows unsafe headers and HTTP requests to be made.
 ## Supported Platforms

 This library is tested against the following platforms.